-Join us every Wednesday Afternoon at the picnic areas near the playground for our Little Lizards Program.
+Join us every Wednesday Afternoon near the playground for our Little Lizards Program.
 This drop-in, informal program will feature new activities every week relating to a monthly theme.
 Lizards will read, explore, create, and imagine while learning about the wonders of nature.
 No prior registration necessary.
 Weather permitting.

 Date: Wednesday Afternoons

 October: Soil Science – This month we will uncover the mysteries of soil!
 Learn about different types of soil, use a microscope to see what’s in ours, build your own composter, and more!

 November: Garden Edibles/Harvest - The fall is the perfect time to learn about edible gardening in Florida.
 Join us in November as we start planting veggie beds for the season.
 Take home your very own vegetable seedling and taste what we have growing in the garden after learning about the plant parts we love to eat!

 December: Trees - They are all around us, but do we really know what makes trees so important to our planet?
 December is the month to learn all about these gracious giants!
 Some of the trees in Pinecrest Gardens are over 100 years old, and some over 80 feet tall!
 Hang a wish on our wishing tree and take home a seedling, and much more.